hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain.html.markdown

 * `name` - (Required) The name which should be used for this Front Door Custom Domain.
 Possible values must be between 2 and 260 characters in length, must begin with a letter or number, end with a letter or number and contain only letters, numbers and hyphens.
 Changing this forces a new Front Door Custom Domain to be created.

-* `cdn_frontdoor_profile_id` - (Required) The ID of the Frontdoor Profile.
-Changing this forces a new Frontdoor Profile to be created.
+* `cdn_frontdoor_profile_id` - (Required) The ID of the Front Door Profile.
+Changing this forces a new Front Door Profile to be created.

 * `host_name` - (Required) The host name of the domain.
 The `host_name` field must be the FQDN of your domain(e.g. `contoso.fabrikam.com`).
 Changing this forces a new Front Door Custom Domain to be created.